 The inputs of the Netherlands and Denmark provide near identical cases based off of physical and human geography factors.
 The countries are relatively the same geographical size.
 Furthermore, their location is in the same region of the north most part of contiguous Europe.
 In addition, they both share the same neighbor, Germany.
 This provides protection as well as a threat.
 Their prime location with the same access to the Atlantic Ocean also provides them with many trading options and economic support.
 In conclusion, the two countries share similar physical features such as numerous bodies of water and a generally flat region.
 On the contrary, Denmark has a little more direct access to the Baltic Sea, slightly colder temperatures because of its higher latitude and longitude coordinates, and is a peninsula only touching one country.

 The differences and similarities of the inputs definitely have a heavy influence on the history, economy, government, culture and etc. The remote difference in location greatly affects the history of the two countries despite only being one to two countries apart.
 The Netherlands originally started under German rule, but because, the Netherlands is father south and has more bordering countries, the Spanish at one point controlled it along with France, which is also one of its powerful neighboring countries.
 These controlling periods consequently aided the development of their religion and culture, and all the conflicting ideas and countries trying to gain control was the cause of many wars.
 A battle occurred between the Spanish and Dutch people because the Dutch were rapidly becoming protestant in contrast to Roman Catholic Spaniards because of the influence of the adjacent country of England.
 In addition, the government of the Netherlands is a constitutional monarchy, replicated after England’s.
 Also, they teamed up together to declare war against France in the time of Louis XIV in 1688.
 Denmark started off under the Vikings because it is so closely located to the Scandinavian peninsula where the Vikings resided and claimed as their prominate region.
 Later on the Danish were introduced to Christianity, specifically Lutheran, like the Netherlands and carried this trait over when they took control of England.
 Likewise, Denmark is a constitutional monarchy, which may have or may not resulted from English influence.
 On the other hand, England turned on Denmark and bombed their capitol, Copenhagen, in 1807.
-Though Denmark is a peninsula this also exposes them to anyone crossing the North Sea.
+Because Denmark is a peninsula, this also exposes them to anyone crossing the North Sea.
 Correspondingly, being bordered by one country protects it from posing land threats but also makes it an easy target for Germany.
 Moreover, this could also be easy to focus military protection along the border.
 However, Germany seized control of Denmark and resulting from this is the heavy influence of their country on Denmark’s culture.
 Being small countries already puts them at a disadvantage.
 The fact that both the Netherlands and Denmark are not supplied with natural borders from the countries in land also contributes to how their borders are drawn and makes them victims.